tetratelabs/istio-vault-ext-certs/README.md

 ### Vault kubernetes auth backend

 As mentioned in the introduction section on [vault server considerations](#vault-server-considerations), we will be using the [kubernetes auth backend](https://developer.hashicorp.com/vault/docs/auth/kubernetes).
-Since `istiod` will be fetching the certificates and private key material from vault, let's first create the corresponding service accounts in both cluster.
+Since `istiod` will be fetching the certificates and private key material from the vault server, let's start off by creating the corresponding service accounts in both clusters.

 ```console
 kubectl --kubeconfig kubecfg1.yml create ns istio-system